Leadership

 Combination of resistance

-Resistance is a fundamental concept in the field of electrical circuits.
+Resistance is a key principle in understanding electrical circuits.
 When resistors are connected in various ways, they can form different combinations, such as series and parallel configurations.
 These combinations affect the overall resistance and current flow within a circuit.

 Serial Resistance: